 - Linear algebra

-Bridge courses are made available to students that have met all enrollment criteria and that have been accepted into the graduate program, but that just need to gain proficiency in a particular area before transitioning to master’s-level coursework.
+Bridge courses are made available to students that have met all enrollment criteria and that have been accepted into the graduate program, but who need to gain proficiency in a particular area before transitioning to master’s-level coursework.
 Bridge courses are typically completed in about 15 weeks time.

 MOOCs – Massive Open Online Courses – allow students to develop diverse new skill sets through a blend of online data sets, filmed lectures, and student-professor communication.
-MOOCs are offered through industry organizations and are completely separate from graduate school.
+MOOCs are offered through industry organizations and are completely separate from graduate school, although many are backed by large universities and offer identical coursework to some of their most popular classes.
+MOOCs are a good choice for self-motivated, self-studiers who want to pick and choose their coursework before applying to master’s programs.

 Earning a Master’s Degree in Data Science in Illinois

-Master’s programs in data science offer both curricular coursework and immersion experiences to provide students with a well-rounded repertoire of skills.
+Master’s programs in data science offer both classroom-based coursework and immersion experiences to provide students with a well-rounded repertoire of skills.
 Beyond traditional campus-based programs, students may elect to pursue their master’s degree in data science online through an accredited program.
-By learning online, students can pursue degrees such as the Master of Science in Data Science (MSDS) or the Master of Information and Data Science (MIDS) through a more flexible format, allowing them to maintain their current work hours.
+By learning online, students can pursue the advanced degrees required to become job-ready through a more flexible format.

 Master’s degree programs in data science available online and at campus locations in Illinois include: